pytorch/pytorch/docs/cpp/source/contributing.rst

 Contributing to PyTorch
 =======================

-If you would like to contribute to the PyTorch C++ API, refer to our `CONTRIBUTING.md
+If you would like to contribute to the PyTorch C++ API, refer to the `CONTRIBUTING.md
 <https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md>`_ document in
-the PyTorch respository for instructions on how to develop PyTorch from source and submit a proposal for your patch or feature.
-We will be happy to review it swiftly!
+the PyTorch repository.
+It contains instructions on how to develop PyTorch from source and submit a proposal for your patch or feature.
+We will be happy to review it!